shohan-cse/Online-Shopping-System-With-Server/README.md

 ## If you like my project
 Don't forget to (Follow) and press the (Star) button.
 If you want to save this project in your profile, then click on the (Fork) button from the top right side

-## visit my other repository with different admin pages with below link
+## visit other repository with below link
 https://github.com/shohan3401?tab=repositories

 # Screenshots